 Trademark creates brand recognition for your brand.
 If you are a starter, the first thing you have to focus on is brand recognition.
 If the brand is recognized by people, you can easily meet your goals with it.
 Trademark helps brands not to make recognizable but impact visitors and target audiences so that they can easily trust the brand.

 Once you trademark the brand logo, it will remain as long as the brand goes.
-Trademark standing, you can see popular companies that have trademarked the brand's assets over a hundred years ago.
+Trademark standing, you can see popular companies that have trademarked their brand's assets over a hundred years ago.
 Similarly, once you trademark a logo or any intellectual property you invented, it will protect you for its entire life period.
 Although, trademarks should be renewed after a limited time and you may ask a few dollars for this.
 Your trademark needs to be renewed once every five years and then every ten years.

 Business starters get confused about deciding whether they should trademark or copyright logos.
 It is common and so the answer also comes in a common way business consults used to suggest.
 But before following others, you should discuss with an expert.
 According to the common law, it is better to trademark a logo because a trademark protects not just the owner’s commercial and moral right but it also preserves all the included elements like words, colors, and shapes of the logo.
 However, it sometimes depends on the business and how it deals with the audience to realize which is better, copyright or trademark.
 Copyright protection provides various legal benefits such as trademark registration as statutory loss and, conversely, trademark registration provides a specific right that the copyright application does not grant.

 Finally, Copyright and trademark seem to be the same but they are not.
 Which one to choose is completely up to your purpose.
 Just make sure your logo is unique and doesn’t have relevance to any other logo in the marketplace.
-You can discuss with a trademark specialist and have a crystal clear idea of the trademark or copyright logo.
+You can discuss it with a trademark specialist and have a crystal clear idea of the trademark or copyright logo.

 As of the copyright rule created in 1978, copyright protects the ownership of individual intellectual properties for the life of the author plus 70 years.
 The time frame varies based on the type of work.
 For works made for hire, copyright works for 95 years from the first publication or 120 years from the date of its creation.